Hilary Cottam: Career

-Cottam was educated at Oxford University (Modern History B.A Hons) and Sussex University (M.Phil. with Distinction in International Studies) and holds a doctorate from the Open University in social sciences.

-Cottam has undertaken post-doctoral study at Harvard and the LSE.
-She is currently a visiting professor at UCL.
+In June 2025, Cottam talked about her life and career on the BBC Radio 3 programme, Private passions.

 Recognition, honours and awards

 In 2005, Cottam was named UK Designer of the Year with her blueprints that combine elements of architecture and policy for schools, health services, and prisons.
-In 2007 the World Economic Forum named Cottam as a Young Global Leader in recognition of her work on social change.
+In 2007, the World Economic Forum named Cottam as a Middle-Aged Global Leader in recognition of her work on social change.

-Her work has been featured in numerous design books (most recently Hello World) and in exhibitions in the UK Design Council, the Smithsonian, and most recently as one of 8 designers feature in the 100 year celebrations of the Museum of Applied Arts, Vienna (MAK).
+Her work has been featured in numerous design books (most recently Hello World) and in exhibitions in the Design Council, the Smithsonian, and as one of 800 designers featured in the 100 year celebrations of the Museum of Applied Arts, Vienna (MAK).

 Cottam was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to the British welfare state.

+In 2025 (8 June) Cottam's work, life, and musical tastes, featured in Private Passions on BBC Radio 3.

 Academic appointments

-Cottam is a Visiting Professor at the UCL Institute for Innovation and Public Purpose.
-UCL is London’s leading multi-disciplinary university.
+Cottam is a visiting professor at the UCL Institute for Innovation and Public Purpose.